bstachmann/git-workshop/markdown-git-uebungen/aufgabe-weihnachten-gitmas-en.md

 nav_order: 19
 ---
-# Exercise - Fröhliche Weihnachten!
+# Exercise - Merry Christmas!

-Auch Git kann ein Weihnachtliches Tool sein.

-Hier geht es darum durch Branchen und mergen Git-Graphen zu erzeugen, der wie ein
-Weihnachtsbaum aussieht.

-Lasse Deiner Kreativität freien Lauf, oder folge diesen **Tipps:**

- * Zweige eine Reihe von Branches von ˋmainˋ ab
- * Mache ein Commit auf jedem der Branches, damit es was zu mergen gibt.
- * Gehe auf den zweiten Branch und merge den ersten.
-Gehe dann auf den dritten ...
+Git can also be a Christmas tool.

+This is about creating a Git graph that looks like a Christmas tree by branching and merging.

+Let your creativity run wild, or follow these **tips:**

+ * Branch a series of branches from ˋmainˋ
+ * Make a commit on each of the branches so there is something to merge.
+ * Go to the second branch and merge the first.
+Then go to the third...
- * Dann merge den letzten Branch nach ˋmainˋ.
+ * Then merge the last branch to ˋmainˋ.
- * Wenn Du scripten kannst, z.B. mit Bash oder Python: ˋforˋ-Schleifen sind nützlich.
+ * If you can script, e.g. with Bash or Python: ˋforˋ loops are useful.

-<h2>Step 0 - START <!-- UEB/Fröhliche Weihnachten!/0 --></h2>
+<h2>Step 0 - START <!-- UEB/Merry Christmas!/0 --></h2>

-<h2>Step 1 - Und jetzt ein Weihnachtsbaum <!-- UEB/Fröhliche Weihnachten!/1 --></h2>
+<h2>Step 1 - And now a Christmas tree <!-- UEB/Merry Christmas!/1 --></h2>

 Start in directory `git-uebungen/aufgaben/<unknown>`.

-Branche und Merge so, dass ˋgit log --graph --onelineˋ einen Weihnachtsbaum ausgibt.
+Branch and merge so that ˋgit log --graph --onelineˋ outputs a Christmas tree.

 [To the exercise](loesung-weihnachten-gitmas-en.html){:style="position: fixed; right: 10px; top:60px" .btn .btn-purple}